-In the UK, in 2015/16, when a SN-OD was not involved in the approach to the family for a decision about organ donation, DBD and DCD authorisation rates were 51% and 24%, respectively, compared with DBD and DCD authorisation rates of 70% and 67%, respectively, when a SN-OD was involved.
+In the UK, in 2016/17, when a SN-OD was not involved in the approach to the family for a decision about organ donation, DBD and DCD authorisation rates were 39% and 25%, respectively, compared with DBD and DCD authorisation rates of 71% and 66%, respectively, when a SN-OD was involved.
 NHSBT Best Practice Guidance on approaching the families of potential organ donors2 reinforces that every approach to those close to the patient should be planned with the multidisciplinary team (MDT), should involve the SN-OD and should be clearly planned taking into account the known wishes of the patient.
 The Organ Donor Register (ODR) should be checked in all cases of potential donation and this information must be discussed with the family as it represents the eligible donor's legal authorisation to donation.

 Funnel plots of DBD and DCD SN-OD involvement rates are displayed in Figure 3.6.1.
-The 2015/16 national targets of 87% and 75% for DBD and DCD, respectively, are also shown, for information.
 A SN-OD should be actively involved in the formal approach to the family and an approach plan made and followed.

-Figure 3.6.1 Funnel plots of SN-OD involvement rates, 1 April 2015 - 31 March 2016
+Figure 3.6.1 Funnel plots of SN-OD involvement rates, 1 April 2016 - 31 March 2017